rsdoiel/antenna/journalism.md

 date: 2025-05-28, from: The Daily Bruin (UCLA Student Newspaper)

-With each note sung and guitar chord strung, Chianie Chi&#8217;s melodic tone echoes her love for music.
+<em>This post was updated May 28 at 8:20 p.m.</em>
-The fourth-year linguistics and computer science student said her love for music began at a young age as she grew up watching singing competitions for fun with her family and recorded voice memos of herself singing the songs she made.
+With each note sung and guitar chord strung, Chianie Chi’s melodic tone echoes her love for music.

 <br>